the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [atomic swap](https://www.investopedia.com/terms/a/atomic-swaps.asp) - an exchange of cryptocurrencies from separate blockchains; the term "atomic state" in which a state has no substates; it either happens or it doesn't—there is no other alternative.

-`Beacon Chain` - a [separate chain](https://www.alchemy.com/overviews/what-is-the-ethereum-beacon-chain) from the original Ethereum Mainnet, running side-by-side; [withdrawals](https://ethereum.org/en/staking/withdrawals/)
+[Beacon Chain](https://ethereum.org/en/roadmap/beacon-chain/) -  introduced proof-of-stake to the Ethereum ecosystem; was a [separate chain](https://www.alchemy.com/overviews/what-is-the-ethereum-beacon-chain) from the original Ethereum Mainnet, running side-by-side that merged with the original Ethereum proof-of-work chain in September 2022; [withdrawals](https://ethereum.org/en/staking/withdrawals/)

 `Beacon in Proxies`  - a beacon is a contract that provides the implementation address for proxies, allowing multiple proxies to upgrade their logic by just updating the beacon.